The coming flu season may be terrible.The reason is here | ExBulletin

 However, while people gathering at resorts, bars, and family gatherings may be much safer against the coronavirus, they are not safe against the flu and other respiratory viruses that spread in the same way as the coronavirus. ..

 “I think the number of common respiratory infections seen seasonally will definitely increase as more people don’t wear masks and don’t get enough social distance,” said the epidemic of infections in the United States.
-Allison Aiello, who is studying the disease, said.
-The University of North Carolina School of Public Health told CNN.
+Allison Aiello, who studies the The University of North Carolina School of Public Health told CNN.

 Respiratory illness is already on the rise in North Carolina, Aiello said.